If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Cardboard Box or Plastic Storage Tub

 Using a cardboard box or plastic tub is the simplest and most common option for a brooder container.
-These tend to be a great size for the backyard chicken keeper or homesteader, plus these materials are something that most everyone already has on hand.
+These tend to be a great size for the backyard chicken keeper or homesteader.
+A bonus is that these materials are something that most everyone already has on hand.

-Cardboard boxes are an excellent choice because they come in so many sizes and are easy to come by.
-You could start in a basic small 11”x17” moving box and graduate to an appliance size box.
+• Cardboard boxes: Available in many sizes, easy to find, and inexpensive.
+You could start with a small moving box and graduate to an appliance size box.
 Swing by Home Depot or Lowes sometime and see what they have laying around!

 The ideas don’t stop here either!
-You could use a stock tank, a dog kennel, empty fish tank, tent or even a kiddie pool!
-Look around your house; I’m sure you’ll find something that will work laying around.
+You could use an animal play pen, a stock tank, a dog kennel, an empty fish tank, a tent, or even a kiddie pool!

-Brooding TIP: If you have potential predators around, you will need to craft some sort of a breathable cover to lay on top of your box.
+If you have potential predators around (or even curious children), you will need to craft some sort of a breathable cover to lay on top of your box.
 It doesn’t need to be fancy!
 I just use a screen door and secure it in place.
 Easy peasy!

-If you’re getting serious about brooding in poultry and plan to do it year after year, you may want to invest in making your own brooder box that has more functionality than a basic cardboard box.
+If you’re getting serious about raising baby chicks and plan to do it year after year, you may want to invest in making your own permanent brooder that has more functionality than a basic cardboard box.

 Battery Brooder

-Purchased battery brooders tend to be the best option for those that are operating at a large scale.
+Purchased battery brooders tend to be the best option for those who are operating on a large scale.
 They can be pricey, but super nice to use!
 Check out this amazing battery brooder from Tractor Supply.

 Brooder Flooring

-Now that we have our container figured out, we need to have a game plan to handle all of the poop (yep, chicks poop pretty much non-stop!) and provide a warm, dry environment.
+Now that you have your brooder container figured out, you’ll need to develop a game plan to handle all of the poop (yep, chicks poop pretty much non-stop!) and ensure that it stays warm and dry.

 Absorbent Bedding

-Brooding Tip #1: Your chicks will be pooping pretty much non-stop, so make sure to stir the bedding up daily to keep it loose and absorbent.
+*Baby Chick Flooring Tip #1: Make sure to stir the bedding up daily to keep it loose and absorbent.
 You can add a new layer of bedding on top to keep it fresh, too!
 When the bedding gets fully soiled (or wet from a spilled waterer), remove it all and start with a new layer.
 Avoid wet bedding because this can lead to mold growth and brooder pneumonia.

-Brooding Tip #2: For the first week, I recommend using an old bath towel or paper towels as your flooring.
-This is because the baby chicks are still learning what is food and what isn’t and can often end up eating the bedding materials.
+*Baby Chick Flooring Tip #2: For the first week, I recommend using an old bath towel or paper towels as your flooring.
+This is because the baby chicks are still learning what is food and what isn’t and can often end up eating the bedding materials by mistake.

 Wire Flooring